ltonetwork/mongodb-rest/README.md

 Auth
 ----

+**This feature is currently under development**.

 mongodb-rest is setup with a basic token-based auth system, where users will POST to /login with the username and password, the server will verify the password using a secret database, and will hand the user an access token with which they can make api requests.
 This looks something like this:
 ```
 GET /db/collection?query={"name":"Mike"}&token=234d43fdg-34324d-dd-dsdf-f435d
 ```
-If you want to have authorized api calls, setup the "auth" block inside of config.json.
-It requires at least two fields
+If you want to have authorized api calls, setup the `auth` block inside of config.json.
+It requires at least two fields:

-tokenDbMongoUri - mongodb uri where we'll store tokens usersDbMongoUri - mongodb uri where we'll find a "users" collection to check usernames and passwords
+* usersDBConnection - mongodb uri where we'll store tokens.
+* tokenDBConnection - mongodb uri where we'll find a `users` collection to check usernames and passwords.

-On top of that, there are a few optional parameters

-universalAuthToken - A
+Optional parameters:

+* universalAuthToken - Specifies a token that can be used for universal authorization.
+* tokenExpirationTimeHours - Specifies the timeout in hours before tokens must be renewed by 'login'.

 Testing
 -------